1ugia/CV/README.md

 4-5 sentences about  who you/industry you’ve come from, why you are passionate about tech or what sparked you to get into it and where you want to go/get into/learn etc.   -->

-As a contemporary dancer and a Makers graduate, looking through a new way of creativity, I was struck by how free and expressive coding is, allowing to bring art into life through different forms.
+As a contemporary dancer and a Makers graduate, looking for a new to share my creativity, I was truck by how free and expressive coding is, and how it allows it to bring art into life through different forms.

-At Makers Academy, I learnt key skills and best coding practices, including object-oriented programming, test-driven development, pair programming, and the ability to efficiently learn new programming languages.
+I feel continuously inspired by the warmth of the coding community, and how it allows me to practice and develop my mindset - I feel like I belong here.

-I feel continuously aspired by the coding community where you get to practice growth mindset, the warmth of support and how welcoming - I feel a sense of where I belong.
+I’m really excited to build a new career in this industry where I get to build my skills on problem-solving, pair-programming, develop and expressing my creativity.

 ## Projects